8.7.20

 STEP #8: Tin can's reflections & block's top.

-Back to the tops of the blocks tightening up the details and glazing some reflection of the colored blocks onto the shell.
+Back to the tops of the blocks, I tightened up the details and glazed some reflection of the colored blocks onto the shell.

-I am still unsure about the backdrop triangle as I am finding it distracting and decided to change it completely in the end.
+I am still unsure about the backdrop triangle, as I am finding it distracting, and decided to change it entirely in the end.

 Step FINAL: Background & ground shadows.

-The background is changed to a warm yellow which makes highlights POP-Off the blue bull's reflective qualities and vibrates the tin can's edges.
+The background is changed to a warm yellow, which makes the highlights of the blue bull's reflective qualities pop and vibrate the edges of the tin can.

 Tipping Point Taurus & Tin (oil) by Minaz Jantz